The Durrës Regional Archaeological Project (DRAP) was a intensive surface survey field project centered around the modern town of Durrës, Albania.

 This conference is a collaboration between McMicken College of Arts & Sciences, UC Blue Ash, and UC Clermont College.

 Seniors at the University of Cincinnati in the College of Engineering and Applied Science have an opportunity to complete a senior design capstone course, working on real industrial problems of practical importance.
+Selected senior design capstone reports are chosen for publication in Schoar@UC.
 Older senior designs are available in print form.
-More information at the senior design information page: https://libraries.uc.edu/libraries/ceas/services/senior-design-reports.html.
+More information is at the senior design information page: https://libraries.uc.edu/libraries/ceas/services/senior-design-reports.html.

 A sage expression, you make the road by walking, captures the nature of accompaniment in partnership development.
 The purpose of this action research project was to examine the partnership of a city school and an urban university as one that engaged mutual generation of knowledge from all participants.
 Action research, where participants are co-equals in decision-making, enhances the co-construction of knowledge and applied practice when stakeholders work to achieve more practical goals.
 Two high school co-instructors and a university faculty member examined what initially brought them together – a classroom instructional need.
 While designing and implementing an investigation of the use of class instructional time, they simultaneously conducted a self-study action research project about the dynamics of their partnership and how to improve it.
 Critical interviews revealed challenges to integrating research findings into practice as well as convergent benefits of partnership development that may be relevant to partnerships of all kinds.